 In order to avoid opening current transformer circuits when changing taps under load, start with RED handles FIRST and open all switchblades.
 Chassis operating shorting switches on the case will short the secondary of the current transformer.
 Taps may then be changed with the relay either inside or outside the case.
+Since the tap block screws carry operating current, be sure that the screws are turned tight.
 Then reclose all switchblades making sure the RED handles are closed LAST.